 When does Robotathon happen?

 Checkpoints are a set of weekly ‘tasks’ that help keep teams on track for the competition.
-They are due by the beginning of Saturday (12:00 AM Saturday Morning/Friday Night), and while they are not required, they help you earn points towards your final competition score!
+While they are not required, they help you earn points towards your final competition score!
 They include tasks such as design proposals, documentation, PCB soldering, and algorithm implementation.

 Starting in early September, various leaders in RAS will hold talks twice a week (Wednesday/Thursday) in the evening on topics in which they are experts.
-These cover various facets of robotics, and the first three are designed to help everyone build a solid foundation for Robotathon before it starts at the end of the month.
+These cover various facets of robotics.
 Once the competition starts, workshops will help teach topics related to the competition and they will provide an open forum for any questions.
-Each team also has an upperclassmen mentor from RAS to help guide them along the way.

 What do I need to know to participate?

 Absolutely nothing!
 All you need is a open mind and a desire to learn.
-While it is a competition, above all this is a learning experience designed to help teach robotics to those that want to learn.
+While this is a competition, it is, above all, a learning experience designed to help teach robotics to those that want to learn.
 In addition, all participants are generally on the same level, because this competition is restricted to newcomers to RAS, which happens to be primarily freshmen!

-Around 100 students are selected among those who sign up to participate in teams of 6 people.
-Each team is assigned a mentor who is an upperclassmen that has been through the competition before; however, we design a new competition every year for this event, so they won’t be able to give you the optimal solution from experience!
-As mentioned, this competition is aimed for those new to college robotics, so students are only allowed to compete once.
-Students that wish to help out in future years then become mentors!
+Over 100 students are selected among those who sign up, and participate in assigned teams of 6 people.
+As mentioned above, this competition is aimed for those new to college robotics, so students are only allowed to compete once.
+Students that wish to help out in future years can then become mentors!

 How do I sign up?

 UT RAS is the organization that puts on this event.
-We are entirely student operated, and are also one of the most prominent organizations in Cockrell School of Engineering because we are primarily a project based organization.
-This means that in addition to our awesome social events, there is almost always something being built in our office during the academic year.
+We are an entirely student operated club and one of the most prominent organizations in the UT Cockrell School of Engineering.
+We’re primarily a project based organization, which means that, in addition to our awesome social events, there’s almost always something being built in our office at any point during the academic year.